brianhe8/Cell-Analysis/README.md

 | `dashboard.py`         | Streamlit UI: tabs for frequency preview, Part 3 figure and report, Part 4 report, and an **Explore DB** view (project roll-up plus `projects` / `subjects` / `samples` tables).
 Reads pipeline artifacts and queries `cell_counts.db`. |
 | `Makefile`             | `setup` / `pipeline` / `dashboard` targets for a repeatable workflow in GitHub Codespaces.                                                                                                                                              |

-**Why split scripts instead of one notebook?** Each part maps to its own script and outputs, CLI runs stay easy to test, and the Makefile runs the full sequence with no manual steps.
-Population lists and paths are repeated only where needed instead of pulling everything into a shared package layer.
+**Why split scripts instead of one notebook?** Each part maps to its own script and outputs and the Makefile runs the full sequence with no manual steps.

 ---

 ## Makefile targets

 | Target           | Behavior                                                                            |
 | ---------------- | ----------------------------------------------------------------------------------- |
 | `make setup`     | Installs dependencies from `requirements.txt`.                                      |
 | `make pipeline`  | Runs `load_data.py`, writes `frequencies.csv`, Part 3 plot + report, Part 4 report. |
 | `make dashboard` | Starts Streamlit on `0.0.0.0:8501` for local or Codespaces access.                  |

 Override the interpreter if needed: `make setup PYTHON=python`.